learn-co-curriculum/uci-mod-3-bug-fix-part-2/README.md

 puts calc.total_loan_cost
 ```

 Most people would not regard this code as fun to debug.
-You might be a genius
+You might have seen the
-who sees the bug instantly, but a lot of people find `total_loan_cost`'s logic
+problem instantly, but most reasonable programmers find `total_loan_cost`'s
-difficult to reason about.
+logic difficult to reason about.
 To fix the bug, the implementation of
 `total_loan_cost` should look like:

 ```ruby
     @tlc ||= ((@rate / 100 / 12 * @cost) / (1 - ( 1 + (@rate  / 100 / 12) )**( @term  * -1)) ) * @term
 ```

-The `@rate` needs to be divided by 100 (to get a decimal) and then again by the
+The `@rate` variable needs to be divided by 100 (to get a decimal) and then
-number of months in a year.
+_again_ by the number of months in a year.

 This code is now no longer _broken_, but it is not _good code_.
 It's _correct_
 but it's not maintainable or readable.
 It's hard to talk about and verify the
 sub-calculations in the `total_loan_cost` calculation.
+We have to repeatedly do
+the `@rate / 100 / 12` calculation.
+Some programmers might wonder why not
+simply say `@rate / 1200`?
+Determining the order of operations isn't exactly
+friendly here either.

+### Apply the On-Call Developer Test

+Many developers of production systems have to do "on-call" rotations.

+Imagine this code is on a production system.
+You've been paged for emergency
+support on a holiday.
+It's 2 a.m.
+You have enough signal and battery in your
+laptop and phone for one change to this file to fix the bug and save the day.
+Do you think you can do the **one** edit required to make this code work?

+**Ulp**

+Most programmers would not have a high confidence level &mdash; even those who
+have been writing code for decades!

-We should aim to **not** write code like the following even though it is _correct_:
+Here's the corrected code.
+We try not to **not** write code like this, even
+though it is _correct_:

 ```ruby
 class MortgageCalculator